ShoreShop/ShoreModel_Benchmark/README.md

 ## Background and Objectives
 ### Background
-Shoreline change prediction has witnessed the evolution of both hybrid and data-driven models, offering valuable insights into how coastlines respond to varying wave conditions across different timeframes.
-Building on the success of the ShoreShop 1.0 ([Blind testing of shoreline evolution models](https://www.nature.com/articles/s41598-020-59018-y)) in 2018, which rigorously tested 19 shoreline models in predicting shoreline positions over a four-year period, ShoreShop 2.0 aims to further explore and showcase the evolving landscape of predictive methods.
+Shoreline change prediction has witnessed the evolution of both hybrid and data-driven models, offering valuable insights into how coastlines respond to varying wave conditions across different timescales.
+Building on the success of the ShoreShop 1.0 ([Blind testing of shoreline evolution models](https://www.nature.com/articles/s41598-020-59018-y)) in 2018, which rigorously tested 19 shoreline models in predicting shoreline positions over a four-year period, ShoreShop 2.0 aims to further explore and showcase the evolution of predictive methods.
 ### Objectives
 - **Diverse Methodology Showcase**: With the rapid advancements in data-driven models and the increasing availability of shoreline measurements, ShoreShop 2.0 intends to highlight the diversity of methods available for predicting shoreline changes.
 - **Blind Testing Element**: Drawing inspiration from ShoreShop 1.0, ShoreShop 2.0 retains its core feature of blind testing to provide unbiased evaluations of the predictive models.
 - **Key Focus Areas**:
-  1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and wave hindcasts.
+  1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and modelled wave conditions.
   2. Evaluating the capabilities of shoreline models for both short-term (5 years) and long-term (35 years) predictions.
   3. Investigating the variability in shoreline model accuracy along the coastlines of a embayed beach.